binghe/Acrobat-Actions/README.md

 ## Acrobat® Plugin

-Certain useful tasks are impossible to write with JavaScript, simply because Adobe didn't expose the related API to JS level.
-In this case, the work can be done by writing plugins in C. One such plugin is at `Plug-ins` folder.
+Certain useful tasks are impossible to write in JavaScript, because Adobe didn't expose the related APIs at JS level.
+In this case, the work can be done by writing plugins in C. One such plugin is in the `Plug-ins` folder.